 M.A.
-Program: Photojournalism Track
+Program: Photojournalism track

-Students who are interested in using photography as a communication tool to show others people and situations without staging or controlling the subjects are suited for the Photojournalism track in our Master of Arts (MA6926) program.
+Students who are interested in using photography as a communication tool to show others people and situations without staging or controlling the subjects are suited for the Photojournalism track in our Master of Arts (MA6930) program.

 This sequence takes three semesters to complete, and many students opt to continue a fourth to expand coursework and/or work on their Masters Project.

 The subject matter photographed by students in the Photojournalism track runs the gamut.
 What’s key is that students are interacting with other people constantly — and finding unique and compelling ways to tell their stories.
+See more student work.